LukSroczynski/Notes/computer_systems/readme.md

 # CPU - Processor

 Instruction Set Architecture - list of instruction that PC understands.
-List contains all the things that PC can make like adding, multiplying etc.
+List contains all the things that PC can make like adding, multiplying etc. Processor makes simply things.

+Most PC for the past decade run on x86 architecture instruction set.

+Most devices like smartphones run have processors that implements ARM architecture instruction set.

+Different processors Can implement same architecture instruction set like x86.

+> Soo What the difference between old and new processors?

+Basically they